 If you have paid for a prescription prepayment certificate (PPC) and have become exempt from paying for prescriptions, you may be able to get some or all of the money back for your PPC.

-An explanation of how to claim a refund of your PPC fee can be found on the NHS Business Services Authority website.
-You can also obtain the leaflet from the DH publications order line on 0300 123 0849.
+Read about how to claim a refund of your PPC fee or call the DH publications order line on 0300 123 0849 for a leaflet.

 We rely on donations so that we can continue to support and campaign for people with thyroid and related conditions.
 If you have found our information helpful, please make a donation or become a member.